Clearwater Child Custody Attorney

 What happens if one parent does not follow the parenting plan?

 Parenting plans are very important, and it is critical that you abide by the terms as much as possible.
 The terms can be modified simply by mutual agreement of both parents, but be careful.
 Failure to follow the terms may result in contempt of court, a fine or jail time.
-Before you decide to modify a parenting plan, make sure you consult a lawyer first.
+Before you decide to modify a parenting plan, make sure you consult a Clearwater modification attorney first.

 How is parental responsibility determined in Florida?